This hurricane preparedness blog was written by a paid contributor, who interviewed Flex Seal Ambassador, Dr. Reed Timmer.

-Do you know what you should do to prepare for a hurricane?
+Do you know how to prepare for a hurricane?

 Hurricane preparedness is critical when a storm is headed in your direction.
 Powerful winds and rain from hurricanes and other tropical systems can wreak havoc on communities.
 Even if a storm doesn’t make landfall, the effects of the turbulent weather can threaten homes and businesses for weeks.

-“What makes hurricanes so dangerous is that their impact is multifaceted, as you not only get the strong winds, but you get the water component as well,” said Flex Seal Ambassador, Extreme Meteorologist and Storm Chaser, Dr. Reed Timmer.
-“It’s extremely important to know how to prepare for a hurricane well before a storm is heading your way.”
+“What makes hurricanes so dangerous is that their impact is multifaceted, as you not only get the strong winds, but you get the water component as well,” said Extreme Meteorologist and Storm Chaser, Dr. Reed Timmer.
+“It’s extremely important to know how to prepare well before a storm is heading your way.”

 Are you ready for hurricane season?
 Image courtesy of Shutterstock